-Welcome to the Moga Blog!
-My name is Raina, and I’m honoured to be joining this community as Moga’s Blogger!
-You can learn more about me here.
-Ever since I crossed paths with Moga owners (/super Moms/entrepreneurs extraordinaire) Amy and Hannah, I knew we’d be working together one day.
-Their welcoming nature and pride in building Moga– with an ultimate goal to create a community of and for moms everywhere– was inspiring, and contagious to say the least.
+Welcome to the MOGA blog!
+My name is Raina, and I’m honoured to be joining this community as a blogger!
+Ever since I crossed paths with MOGA’s owners (AKA super moms/entrepreneurs extraordinaire), I knew we’d be working together one day.
+Their welcoming nature and pride in building this mom community was inspiring and contagious, to say the least.

 I’ll be checking in monthly to share stories and reflections about motherhood, and I hope you’ll join us in the conversation.
 I thought it would be fitting to kick things off by talking about community, perhaps the very reason you’re reading this post.